linxichen/linxichen.github.io/_posts/2025-01-02-prefix-sum.md

 \end{aligned}
 $$

-# Code Example with Jax
+# Implementation in JAX
-Now we can use pytree in Jax to represent the two tuple and use the `jax.lax.associative_scan` to compute the prefix sum.
-Cross-check with the sequential simulation code using `jax.lax.scan` for correctness.
+The following code demonstrates the implementation using JAX's pytree to represent the two-tuple and `jax.lax.associative_scan` for parallel prefix sum computation.
+We verify correctness by comparing with sequential simulation using `jax.lax.scan`.

 ```python
 # %%